Orchestral Standards

 This is an orchestra for string and wind players mostly made up of children around the ages of 8-11 and the standard of playing ranges from children who have a good working knowledge of 3rd position i.e. Grades 3-4 on the violin or viola and the cellists should be Grade 3 upwards.
 Wind players should be Grade 3 upwards.

-This is a string orchestra made up of children who are usually about Grade 5 standard on violin and viola and Grade 4 on cello.
-By this stage they should have a good degree of ‘instrumental’ knowledge in all the requirements for those grades.
+This is a string orchestra made up of children who are usually about Grade 5 – 6 standard on violin and viola and Grade 4 on cello.
+By this stage students have a good degree of ‘instrumental’ knowledge in all the requirements for those grades.
+Repertoire ranges from the first original concerto grossi by baroque composers to fun arrangements for strings like Grieg’s Peer Gynt Suite, Waltzes by Johann Strauss, jazz-inspired music and dances by Bartok.
+Practise parts available here: https://www.youthmusiccentre.uk/practise-material-2/

-In the Junior Orchestra for string and wind players, we aim to work on more advanced repertoire and therefore grade 6 is expected from violinists and a good Grade 5 violists and cellists.
-Some of the repertoire includes wind players and members of the advanced wind ensemble (Grade 6 and above) take part in this orchestra on an occasional basis.
-Practise parts are always given it is of great benefit if the children look at them during the week.
-Some children might need to take their music to their teachers for a little extra help.
+In the Junior Orchestra for string and wind players, we aim to work on more advanced repertoire and therefore grade 6 is expected from violinists and wind players and Grade 5 from violists and cellists.
+Practise parts are always available from the practise material page https://www.youthmusiccentre.uk/practise-material-2/ and it is of great benefit if the children look at them during the week.
+Repertoire ranges from Haydn Symphonies to Florence Price’s Juba Dance, Arrangements of Opera and Ballet Music, like Swan Lake or Carmen and Bach or Händel Suites.